← Back to Blog

 ---

-This post is adapted from Module 4 of our Seed to Cup course.
-Want to see real conversion factor data from our 6 farms?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) where we share weekly harvest metrics and cupping results.
+This post is part of our Seed to Cup series.
+Want to see real conversion factor data and harvest metrics from our farms?
+Join the free community at skool.com/particular-3064 where I share weekly harvest numbers and cupping results.

 Want to learn more?